HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/advanced/2021-05-01-intro-to-privacy-on-the-blockchain.md

 layout: post
 type: intro
 title: "Privacy on the Blockchain"
-description: "Here we introduce you to the different technologies that enable private transactions on a public blockchain."
+description: "The Horizen Academy is a free educational platform on blockchain technology, cryptocurrency, and privacy.
+In this article, we introduce you to the different technologies that enable private transactions on a public blockchain."
 permalink: /technology/advanced/privacy-on-the-blockchain/
 topic: technology
 level: advanced